Spiral of silence: Methodological research approaches

 The relationship between the perception of public opinion and willingness to speak-up is mainly measured through surveys.
-In surveys, respondents are often asked whether they would reveal their opinions given a hypothetical situation, right after their opinions about the public opinion and their opinion is received.
+Surveys respondents are often asked whether they would reveal their opinions given a hypothetical situation, right after their opinions about the public opinion and their opinion is received.
 Whether asking hypothetical questions can reflect real life cases was questioned by some communication scholars, leading to a criticism of this methodology as not being able to capture what the respondent would do in a real-life situation.
 A research study addressed this criticism by comparatively testing a spiral model both in a hypothetical survey and in a focus group.
 The findings are in line with the critic of hypothetical survey questions, demonstrating a significant increase in the spiral of silence in focus groups.

 Among different approaches to survey methodology, cross-sectional study design is the leading method employed to analyze and test the theory.
 Cross-sectional design involves the analysis of the relationship between public opinion and willingness to speak at one point in time.

 While many of the researchers employ cross-sectional design, some scholars employed panel data.
 Under this methodology, three specific approaches have been used.
 Noelle-Neumann herself tested the theory from the aggregate level.
 Using this approach, the change process is "observed by comparing the absolute share of people perceiving a majority climate with people willing to express their views over time."
-The second approach that has been used in Spiral of Silence research is conducting separate regressions for each panel survey wave.
+The second approach that has been used in spiral of silence research is conducting separate regressions for each panel survey wave.
 The drawback for this approach is that the individual change of climate and opinions perception is ignored.
-The last approach a few scholars used in conducting Spiral of Silence researches is to use changed scores as dependent variables.
+The last approach a few scholars used in conducting spiral of silence researches is to use changed scores as dependent variables.
 However, as intuitive as this approach may be, it "leads to well-documented difficulties with respect to statistical properties, such as regression to the mean or the negative correlation of the change score with the time one state".